Atlanta Esports Ventures: Atlanta Reign

-Atlanta FaZe
+Atlanta FaZe / FaZe Vegas

 On May 2, 2019, Activision Blizzard announced that AEV had purchased one of the first five franchise slots for the Call of Duty League.
 According to ESPN, the publisher was looking to sell slots for approximately $25 million per team.
-"We have the opportunity to — once again — play a pivotal role in Atlanta's diverse esports community by bringing the future of Call of Duty esports to the city," said Hamilton in a release at the time.
+"We have the opportunity to—once again—play a pivotal role in Atlanta's diverse esports community by bringing the future of Call of Duty esports to the city," said Hamilton in a release at the time.
 AEV and FaZe Clan partnered together for the team, and in October 2019, they announced that the team would be named the Atlanta FaZe.
+In September 2025, the team relocated to Las Vegas and rebranded as FaZe Vegas.